irls/ocnparse/README.md

 const parser = require('ocnparse')

 parser.tokenize(str)
 // returns array of tokens, each an object with three properties: prefix, word and suffix.
-Prefix and suffix contain any punctuation or markup.
-Word contains the core word (which can also contain <u> markup).
+// .prefix and .suffix contain any punctuation or markup.
+// .word contains the core word (which can also contain <u> markup).

 parser.rebuild(tokens, options, dictionary, blockid)
 // returns the reconstructed text with some options for inserting changes